tavicu/bs-confirmation/README.md

 # bootstrap-confirmation v1.0

-This is a fork of jibe914's [original code](https://github.com/ethaizone/Bootstrap-Confirmation)
+This is a fork of ethaizone's [original code](https://github.com/ethaizone/Bootstrap-Confirmation) With some help from jibe914's [original code](https://github.com/jibe914/Bootstrap-Confirmation)

 Confirmation plugin compatible with Twitter Bootstrap 3 extending Popover